 No, in most cases.
 While garages do require a concrete slab, our exclusive steel joist system has more than adequate strength and moisture resistant qualities to provide a solid foundation for your shed on most ground surfaces.
 Only when your shed is to be located in an area that is below the grade of the rest of your yard should a concrete pad be considered for extra height and drainage.
-If your intended use for the building requires a concrete floor due to the weight or type of materials to be stored in it, a concrete pad may be ordered from a professional contractor.
+Concrete is required for garages and highly recommended for two story buildings.
+Additionally, when the customer’s intended use for the building requires a concrete floor due to the weight or type of materials to be stored in it, a concrete pad may be ordered from a professional contractor.
 Call 1-800-BUY-TUFF (1-800-289-8833) to discuss site specifications with one of our expert sales consultants.

 Is this a kit?

 No. Our Garden Series™, Premier Series™ and Premier Pro Series™ buildings include on-site installation by authorized installers at no additional cost.

 All material and construction costs are included in the base price, except for concrete slabs or footings and work done outside the normal installation process such as hauling away an existing structure or debris.
 Tuff Shed does charge fees for site leveling more than 4″, for generator rental when jobsite has no electricity available, for inaccessible installation sites that require carrying of materials long distances and for installations that don’t have at least 18″ clearance around the structure.
 We ask the customer to inform us of any of these circumstances at the point of purchase.
 Fees relating to engineered drawings, permits and delivery also may apply.
 Any such additional costs are clearly detailed for customers by their Tuff Shed sales consultant upon placing an order.

 What about accessories?